 What it is

 The ask is the moment a familiar face gets promoted: exchanging numbers with the other regular, telling the coworker "we should actually do this" and naming a day, inviting the neighbor past the driveway conversation.
-It's a single sentence, and it's the step almost everyone stalls on, because every path to friendship runs through one person going first and risking the no.
+It's usually a single sentence, and it's the step almost everyone stalls on, because every path to friendship runs through one person going first and risking the no. Both people are often waiting for the other to do it, which is why so many promising almost-friendships quietly expire in the waiting.

 Why it matters

 Weak ties expire.
-The gym closes, the job changes, the class ends, and every familiar face you never escalated goes with it.
-The ask is what converts a tie from circumstantial to real, and the economics are heavily in your favor: most adults are quietly starved for invitations, so the answer is usually yes, and a no almost always means a calendar problem rather than a rejection of you.
-It will still feel scary, because it's a real disclosure: asking reveals that you want the friendship.
-Do it scared.
-The discomfort lasts ten seconds, and it's the entry fee to everything this guide is about.
+The gym membership lapses, the job changes, the class ends, and every familiar face you never escalated goes with it, taking a possible friendship you'll never know you missed.
+The ask is what converts a tie from circumstantial to real, and the economics are heavily in your favor: most adults are quietly starved for invitations, so the answer is usually yes, and a no almost always means a calendar problem rather than a rejection of you as a person.

 What to practice